Hardware Gateways & Sensors

 IOT Gateways

-In addition to location tracking, the TW system can be used as a gateway to the Internet of Things (IoT), receiving and exposing data from a wide range of Bluetooth® sensors.
+In addition to location tracking, the TW system can be used as a gateway to the Internet of Things (IoT), receiving and exposing data from a wide range of Bluetooth® and UWB sensors.

 As more and more Bluetooth® radio equipped devices are connected to IoT systems, sending out information about themselves and their surroundings, they can all be made visible to the TW system.
 If these devices have any sensors on board – which they pretty much always do – the sensor data can also be received by the TW system and exposed through our open and configurable API.